 He tsk’d.
 “Oh, my dear.
 I will never not be your friend and advocate.”

 “Why?” she asked softly.
-“I have only been here nine days, and I was gone four, and you don’t trust me.”
+“I have not been here yet a fortnight, and I was gone four days of that, and you don’t trust me.”

 He shrugged mischievously as if he knew but would not tell her, then waved a hand.
 “As for trust, I have decided simply to do so.
 Whether or not you are disloyal, ’twould be what we deserved for snatching you.”

 “But I wanted to be snatched.”

 “Any other maiden would have had to be bound and gagged, forced to sign her name to the register, and kept in her chambers under lock and key, possibly without food, until she could be trusted not to run away, at which point, Grimme would have had to force her to bear his children, which he would have never done, so the exercise would have been entirely pointless.
 Your cooperation could be an elaborate act to lull us into complacency, but if so, you have extraordinary endurance for such a ruse, you have already benefited Kyneward, you have all the opportunity and resources you need to escape but you haven’t, and you are enjoying yourself whilst you lure us to our destruction.”

 That should have been obvious to them from the first, but she held her breath so as not to offend him.

 He sat forward.
 “Tell me.
 Did you enjoy yourself in Hogarth?”